iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nemours.android.careconnect___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nemours.android.careconnect 5 reviews"/>
 </p>

+> This app is very great to have especially if u have babies/toddlers.
+I just used this today for my son for his sick visit and everything went great the app worked great.
+I definitely would recommend this to my friends and family.
+And it was so easy to use.<br> :date: __2020-12-17 21:03:20__

+> Was great<br> :date: __2020-12-14 21:23:01__

 > Works great and convenient<br> :date: __2020-12-02 22:16:43__

 > It actually works<br> :date: __2020-12-01 16:16:17__